neuropoly/Susceptibility-Separation-Phantom/README.md

 # <div align="center">**Susceptibility-separation-phantom**</div>
+## 🚀 **New Update Available!** 🚀
+**:red_circle: The latest version introduces an all-new, user-friendly GUI for an enhanced experience!**

+Get started with our updated GUI for streamlined phantom creation and data simulation, making your workflow faster and more accessible!

+---

 ### Theory:
 This repository can create an in-silico brain phantom containing positive and negative magnetic susceptibility ($\chi^+$ and $\chi^-$) values, where $\chi^+$ and $\chi^-$ represent the iron and myelin susceptibility contribution to the total susceptibility.
 The code to simulate $\chi^+$ and $\chi^-$ maps is based on an extension to the [QSM validation phantom](https://data.ru.nl/collections/di/dccn/DSC_3015069.02_542?0) $^1$ developed for the second QSM reconstruction challenge $^1$.
 Our phantom offers the option of considering the anisotropic nature of WM susceptibility, i.e., its orientation-dependent behavior relative to the main magnetic field.